verfasor/X230-Hackintosh/README.md

 # X230 Hackintosh Catalina 10.15.2 Clover & Config.

 Fork or star, it's your call.

+YOU CAN INSTALL A MACOS-SUPPORTED WIFI CARD WITHOUT FLASHING THE BIOS.
+READ ON.

 ![X230 from 2012 Living The Catalina Dream!](https://i.redd.it/2vvckrfosi941.jpg)